danlynn/wkhtmltos3/README.md

 #### --imagemagic options

 Similarly, options can be passed directly through to the imagemagic node module via the `--imagemagic` option as a json array string.
-In this case the option names are the same as appears in the reference documentation (no camel-case conversion thankfully).
+In this case the option names are the same as appears in the reference documentation (no camel-case conversion, thankfully).

 For example, an edge filter can be applied to the image rendered from the html page via: